 Polar robots are robot configurations with a combined linear joint and two rotary joints, with an arm connected to a robotic base and a twisting joint.
 Also known as spherical robots, the axes create a spherical work envelope and a polar coordinate system.
-Spherical robots are well-known in the history of robotics.
+They are well-known in the history of robotics.
 This is because the first industrial robot, Unimate, was a spherical robot created back in the 1950s.

 - Machine tool tending

 - Casting and material handling automation applications

 - Diecast process tending

 - Gas welding applications

 - Painting systems and paint line tending applications

 While there are a number of polar or spherical robots still in the field, wear and tear can eventually take its toll, so it’s best to consider moving to other types of robotic systems, like the aforementioned SCARA, articulated arms, or even delta-style robots for replacement.